marios-zindilis/zindilis.com/blog/2014/09/17/change-pptpd-port-on-centos.md

 I was testing Point-to-Point Tunneling today, between a CentOS 6 server running `pptpd`, and some Mikrotik routers as the clients, and I wanted to change the listening port on the `pptpd` side.
-After searching and reading a bit of documentation for a while, I was surprised to find that `pptpd` respect the record for `pptp` as defined in `/etc/services`.
+After searching and reading a bit of documentation for a while, I was surprised to find that `pptpd` respects the record for `pptp` as defined in `/etc/services`.

 Therefore, to change the port on which `pptpd` listens, change the following